-Prior to the focus groups, we conducted individual interviews with planners, community leaders, and local government officials from four different Wisconsin communities who had been involved in the development of a large-scale solar project completed in their areas.
+We conducted four individual interviews with planners, community leaders, and local government officials from different Wisconsin communities who had been involved in the development of a large-scale solar project in their areas.
 The focus groups included: (1) Local government officials, (2) Environmental and community leaders, (3) Lease-holding landowners (have a lease for either Vista Sands and/or Portage Solar projects), (4) Nearby neighbors to the solar projects, (5) Farm-supply businesses (farm equipment dealers, irrigation, pesticides, etc), and (6) College-aged youth.
 In total, 30 people participated in focus groups.